 Lightning Strike Map — Last 24 Hours (Live US)

-Live US lightning strike map covering the last 24 hours, powered by NOAA GOES-19 GLM satellite.
-State-by-state counts, recent strikes, and how to read the data.
+Live US lightning map covering the last 24 hours with NOAA GOES East/West GLM data, state counts, recent flashes, and data guidance.

 Why a 24-Hour Lightning Map Matters